-Kim Dotcom, as Naked Security readers will be unlikely to forget, is the larger-than-life file sharing entrepreneur who was arrested last year at his rented home in New Zealand.
+Kim Dotcom, as Naked Security readers will be unlikely to forget, is the larger-than-life file sharing entrepreneur who was arrested early in 2012 at his rented home in New Zealand.

 (Dotcom wanted to buy the property – New Zealand’s most expensive – but he failed the Kiwi authorities’ “good character” test due to criminal convictions for insider trading and embezzlement.)

 Dotcom is facing extradition to the US, where he’s been charged with a raft of serious offences related to his online service Megaupload, including racketeering (organised criminality) and money laundering.